SIGPLAN/SIGPLAN.github.io/Resources/Proposals/Sponsored.md

 5. Plans for soliciting conference participation, such as a call for papers/panels, etc.
-6. Submission review process, including size and expected composition of the programme committee.
+6. Submission review process, including size and expected composition of the program committee.
 7. Plans for publication.
 8. Names and affiliations of the organizers.
 9. Relevant information about any previous meeting,